ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-Stack size increased from 1000 to 1100.
+MC_DTERM_CUTOFF increased from 0 to 30, IMU_GYRO_CUTOFF increased from 30 to 80.
+Increasing these values allows for better turning gains.

 ## Commit #542
 ### Hash